justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 The goals of this proposal for additional syntax:
-- Explicit: There shouldn't be confusion or guessing as to whether a binding is to an attribute, property or event.
+- Explicit: There shouldn't be confusion or guessing as to whether a binding is to an attribute, property, or event.
 - Simple: The additional syntax should be easy to type.
 - Intuitive: The syntax should evoke the intention.
 - Safe: Low chance of collision with real attribute names.

-In this proposal we suggest using single-character prefixes for properties and events as in Vue's shorthand versions and Lit.
+In this proposal, we suggest using single-character prefixes for properties and events as in Vue's shorthand versions and Lit.
 In addition, we suggest the `?` prefix for boolean attributes.